-In the past 5 years, members of the department have organised and participated in an average of 60 public performances.
-In addition to school commitments (Commemoration Day, Carol service, Christmas concert, Choral concert, Awards Day etc.) the department takes the opportunity to travel further a field, ranging from the Cheshire Show and Citizenship ceremonies at Crewe Hall, to performances at the Edinburgh Festival (where the Big Band received two 4* reviews) and in the past few years tours to New England (USA) Berlin and Istanbul.
+Each year the department organises and participates in an average of 60 public performances.
+In addition to school commitments (Commemoration Day, Carol service, Christmas concert, Awards Day etc.) the department takes the opportunity to travel, ranging from the Cheshire Show and the Bridgewater Hall, to performances at the Edinburgh Festival (where the Big Band received two 4* reviews) and in the past few years tours to New England (USA) Berlin and Istanbul.
 The department has celebrated many years of success in the Cheshire Schools’ Music Competition having won the secondary ensemble category with the big band and now our newly formed ‘The Brass Boys’ in 2014

 The Foden’s Brass Band performs regularly at Sandbach School and is a permanent fixture in our annual summer concert.
 At these concerts, opportunities exist for some of our senior players (not exclusively brass) to work with and perform as soloists with this incredible ensemble.
 This is truly a unique opportunity for any young aspiring musician.

-Matthew Ford was for five years the lead singer with the legendary Syd Lawrence Orchestra and since that time has fronted most of the country’s leading Orchestras.
+Matthew Ford was for five years the lead singer with the legendary Syd Lawrence Orchestra and is now lead singer with the John Wilson Orchestra.
 For the past 4 years has performed concerts with the Sandbach School Big Band working alongside not only or instrumentalist but taking the opportunity to nurture some of our young vocal talent also.

-The department offers specialist tuition in all orchestral instruments in addition to classical and electric guitar, bass guitar, piano, drums and percussion, DJ techniques.
+The department offers specialist tuition in all orchestral instruments in addition to voice, electric guitar, bass guitar, piano, drums and percussion.
 Our peripatetic tutors have a great record in progressing students and helping them to realise their full potential.
-As such we currently have a number of our pupils attending the Junior RNCM each Saturday in addition to being regular playing members of county youth orchestras, local brass bands and music theatre groups.
-We currently have approximately 140 students receiving instrumental and vocal lessons.